 The top three benefits of adopting a SASE architecture in lieu of a remote access VPN include:

-In contrast to VPN, ZPA is a more modern, robust security solution offering the following benefits:
+In contrast to VPN, ZPA is a modern, robust security solution that offers: